-Diesel Versus Electric Power – The abundant list of options for each product on the market testifies that manufactures are attempting to cater for customer demands.
+Diesel Versus Electric Power – The abundant list of options for each product on the market testifies that manufacturers are attempting to cater to customer demands.
 The manner in which equipment is driven is no different, with customers calling for various power-source configurations.
+Greenrock has provided Electric Trommel Screens to various customers.
 So, which power-source should you choose?

 The advantages of electric-powered equipment over diesel models extend well beyond the obvious savings on diesel fuel.
-Electric-powered equipment can significantly reduce operating and maintenance costs, while providing unbeatable dependability and uptime.
-Electric systems are much more efficient than their hydraulic equivalents and more reliable regardless to the climate they are operating in.
+Electric-powered equipment can significantly reduce operating and maintenance costs while providing unbeatable dependability and uptime.
+Electric systems are much more efficient than their hydraulic equivalents and more reliable regardless of the climate they are operating in.
 Diesel/hydraulic power-units tend to be more temperamental in extreme climates such as high altitudes.
 Edge Innovate recently commissioned two 65ft track conveyors high in the Austrian Alps.
-Due to the location in which they were to be employed, the units were fitted with electric motors and a diesel/hydraulic powerunit.
-The diesel powerunit was utilised to move the conveyor into position and for conveyor angle adjustment.
-Once in position the operator ran the conveyor belt via its electric motors.
+Due to the location in which they were to be employed, the units were fitted with electric motors and a diesel/hydraulic power unit.
+The diesel power unit was utilized to move the conveyor into position and for conveyor angle adjustment.
+Once in position, the operator ran the conveyor belt via its electric motors.

-Besides savings on diesel fuel, electric powered equipment eliminates the costs and downtime associated with maintaining a diesel engine and radiator.
+Besides savings on diesel fuel, electric powered equipment (like an electric trommel screen) eliminates the costs and downtime associated with maintaining a diesel engine and radiator.
 Although an electric system may require trained service engineers to carry out maintenance, the regularity of service is much less than that of a diesel engine and will incur less downtime due to a blocked filter, oil and coolant exchange, air filter replacement, busted hose or a dusty environment.